 The Office of Controller assumes primary responsibility for the submission of final financial reports, with critical assistance provided by the PI//PD.
 The amount of documentation needed at award closeout, and the timing of submission of final financial reports, will vary from sponsor to sponsor.
 PI/PDs are urged to review financial records thoroughly as a grant or contract's expiration date approaches (e.g., 90 days prior to expiration) and, again, immediately following account termination.
 If any problems are discovered, the PI/PD should immediately contact the Controller's Office at x 3-6846.

 In determining whether a proposed charge to a grant is allowable, the PI/PD and University must pay heed to award conditions, if any, issued by a sponsor.
-Because the Federal government is, by far, the largest provider of grant support to colleges and universities across the United States, it is imperative for sponsored programs administrators to become familiar with agency-specific award conditions and their underlying basis, an assortment of Circulars issued by the Office of Management and Budget (OMB).
-Following are links to three OMB Circulars governing awards issued to colleges and universities; a link to the Federal Acquisition Regulations governing Federal contracts; and several agency-specific documents governing grant awards.
-These are lengthy, detailed documents which sponsored programs administrators will use as reference tools in the oversight of Federal awards - not documents that a PI/PD is expected to master.
+Because the federal government is, by far, the largest provider of grant support to colleges and universities across the United States, it is imperative for sponsored programs administrators to become familiar with agency-specific award conditions and their underlying basis, an assortment of Circulars issued by the Office of Management and Budget (OMB).
+Following are links to three OMB Circulars governing awards issued to colleges and universities; a link to the Federal Acquisition Regulations governing federal contracts; and several agency-specific documents governing grant awards.
+These are lengthy, detailed documents that sponsored programs administrators will use as reference tools in the oversight of federal awards -- not documents that a PI/PD is expected to master.